-Today, UT is located on a sprawling huge campus, in the under-construction-University City, Tabuk, which will soon become the home to state-of- the-art facilities that include a world-class secondary and tertiary care hospital.
+Today, UT is located on a sprawling huge campus, in the under-constructionUniversity City, Tabuk, which will soon become the home to state-of- the-art facilities that include a world-class secondary and tertiary care hospital.
 All Faculties, Colleges, and Departments currently occupy temporary facilities at University City and throughout Tabuk region, below, while University City is being completed.

 Currently, there are about 20,000 male and female undergraduate students enrolled in 7 Faculties, 1 Community College, and 4 outlying Colleges and Branches.
 Due to the cultural requirement in Saudi Arabia that sexes be segregated, facilities at UT are bifurcated and female students receive their education at parallel campuses scattered throughout Tabuk region.
-All male Colleges, Faculties, and Departments are located in University City, on UT's main campus. as well as female campuses, and the branches in Duba, Al-Wajh, Omloj, Haql, and Taimah.
+All male Colleges, Faculties, and Departments are located in University City, on UT's main campus.
+The main female campuses are at Maseef and

+Mahrajan, two boroughs of Tabuk, and the branches in Duba, Al-Wajh, Omloj, Haql, and Taimah.